yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/stopwatch.md

 ---
+title: >
-title: Case study—implementing a stopwatch with SQL [YSQL]
+  Case study: implementing a stopwatch with SQL [YSQL]
+headerTitle: >
-headerTitle: Case study—implementing a stopwatch with SQL
+  Case study: implementing a stopwatch with SQL
+linkTitle: >
-linkTitle: Case study—SQL stopwatch
+  Case study: SQL stopwatch
+description: >
-description: Case study—using YSQL to implement a stopwatch
+  Case study: using YSQL to implement a stopwatch
 menu:
   stable:
     identifier: stopwatch